The Big Lebowski (1998)

 As they pull up to the mansion, they see Bunny's red convertible crashed into some shrubbery near the front fountain.
 Bunny is running around the grounds naked while, inside, Brandt attempts to pick up her discarded clothes.
 He tells them that Bunny went to visit friends in Palm Springs without telling anyone and she has returned.
 Despite his protests, Walter and Dude walk past him into the study where a stern-looking Lebowski sits.
 Dude demands an answer; he accuses Lebowski of keeping the million for himself while he used The Dude as a scapegoat to cover up for the missing money.
 Lebowski says that it's his word against Dude's and no one would believe a 'deadbeat' over him.
 This angers Walter who figures Lebowski to be a fake handicap besides a phony millionaire and lifts Lebowski out of his chair, dropping him to the floor.
 However, Lebowski lies still on the floor, whimpering, and Dude tells Walter to help him back in his chair.

 The Dude and Walter are then seen at a funeral parlor speaking with the curator.
 Donny, having passed away, was cremated and they negotiate how his remains will be handled.
 Walter is outraged at the high price of the urn.
-The curator tells them that the urn is their most "modestly-priced receptacle" and that the ashes must be given over in a container of some sort.
+The curator tells them that the urn is their most "modestly-priced receptacle" and that the ashes must be given to them in a container of some sort.
 Walter asks if there's a Ralph's store nearby and he and The Dude resolve to receive Donny's ashes in a Folger's coffee can.
 They travel together to a windy cliffside overlooking the ocean where Walter gives a heartfelt speech about Donny along with a seemingly unrelated reference to Vietnam before opening the can and shaking out the ashes.
 The wind blows them back into Dude's face, coating his clothes, beard, and sunglasses.
 Walter apologizes and attempts to brush the ashes off but the Dude yells at him for always making everything a 'fucking travesty' and scolds him for yet another needless Vietnam rant.
 Walter hugs him and tells him to "Fuck it, man; let's go bowling."
 The Dude eases down.

 At the bowling alley, the Stranger sits at the bar as the Dude orders two beers.
 They greet each other and the Stranger asks how he's been doing.
 "Oh, you know, strikes and gutters, ups and downs," answers The Dude as he collects his beers and goes to leave.
 The Stranger tells him to take it easy and The Dude turns to reply, "Yeah, well, The Dude abides."